azarat/dipSawos/README.md

 2. Exprort all results into file **_results/output.csv_**, which is excel-like file.
 3. Create images in **_results_** folder to clarify results.

-##ABOUT PARAMETERS
+## ABOUT PARAMETERS
-###SETTING PARAMETERS
+### SETTING PARAMETERS

 In the same directory where **_run.py_** is placed, you can find file **_input.json_**

 That file can be opened with any text editor.
-Inside are placed structured list of parameters which should be filled.
+Inside is placed structured list of parameters which should be filled.

-####REQUIRED PARAMETERS
+#### REQUIRED PARAMETERS

 Obligatory parameters are "_Crash Start_" and "_Crash End_".